charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Midterm2019.md

 Remember that the Find Bad Files is extra credit.

+Using React Router DOM in the midterm is extra-credit.

 ## Reset

 I ended up with two **reset** files.
 This one I call **reset** and it is the one I use most often: